dkposthumus/danielposthumus.github.io/_pages/about.md

 I am currently a senior at the College of William & Mary, double-majoring in Economics and Government.
 My research interests include developmental economics, applied microeconomics, and human rights.
 I am delighted to become a pre-doctoral fellow with the Stanford Institute for Economic Policy Research (SIEPR), with Professor Neale Mahoney, this upcoming summer.

-I am currently living in Williamsburg, VA, although before living in the United States, I had lived in Japan for a total of 12 years.
-There I develoepd a passion for understanding the divergence in economic growth between countries, the relationship between economics and human rights, and international politics in general.
+I live in Williamsburg, VA--and before living in the United States, I had lived in Japan for a total of 12 years.
+There I developed a passion for understanding the divergence in economic growth between countries, the relationship between economics and human rights, and international politics in general.
 When not studying, I enjoy playing tennis, playing the piano, drawing, and reading political history.

 Feel free to contact me at [danielposthumus335@gmail.com](mailto:danielposthumus335@gmail.com).